ValMilkevich/code-conf.com/_events/code-cph-2016.md

   shardisty:
     title: Screwing Up For Less
     abstract: >
       Traditionally, a lot of emphasis on building a quality product is focussed on prevention of bad things happening.
-Some of the mechanisms to such outcomes aren‘t always easily compatible with continuous deployment.
-This talk will cover why that‘s ok
+Some of the mechanisms to create such positive outcomes aren't always easily compatible with continuous deployment.
+This talk will cover alternative methods for ensuring quality.

 sponsors:
 - praqma